MicrosoftDocs/azure-video-indexer/azure-video-indexer/audio-effects-detection.md

 |TXT |[Gunshot or explosion]|
 |CSV |0.9047,00:00:00.000,00:00:03.671, [Gunshot or explosion]|

-Audio Effects in closed captions file is retrieved with the following logic employed:
+Audio Effects in closed captions file are retrieved with the following logic employed:

-* `Silence` event type will not be added to the closed captions.
+* `Silence` event type won't be added to the closed captions.
 * Minimum timer duration to show an event is 700 milliseconds.

 ## Adding audio effects in closed caption files